 What devices are used in combination therapies?

 The standard for really severe sun-damaged skin and scarring is the more invasive ablative fractional CO2 laser.
 The treatment provides greater improvement of the damage, but has a trade-off because it produces more redness and requires more pain control and downtime.
-A new approach is the combination of devices at the same treatment session, such as a combination of ablative and non-ablative fractional laser resurfacing or two wavelength levels of non-ablative at the same treatment to achieve a better patient experience with less pain.
+A new approach is the combination of devices at the same treatment session, such as a combination of ablative and non-ablative fractional laser resurfacing or two wavelengths of non-ablative laser at the same treatment to achieve a better patient experience with less pain.

 What outcome should patients expect?

 There are several advantages over more invasive, aggressive wrinkle treatments such as surgical facelifts.
 These combination therapies are minimally invasive, causing little to no discomfort or downtime from the procedure.
-No sedation is necessary, treatment is generally fast and performed directly at the practitioner's office.
+No sedation is necessary, treatment is generally fast and performed directly at the physician's office.